haseebgb92/zaalim-shawarma-app/README.md

-# Firebase Studio
+# Zaalimmmm!
+Shawarma Business Manager

-This is a NextJS starter in Firebase Studio.
+This is a Next.js application built in Firebase Studio to help manage a shawarma business.
+It includes features for tracking sales, expenses, and inventory.

+## Getting Started

-To get started, take a look at src/app/page.tsx.
+To get started, explore the different pages of the application:
+- **Dashboard (`/`)**: An overview of your business with key metrics and charts.
+- **Sales (`/sales`)**: Log new sales and view transaction history.
+- **Inventory (`/inventory`)**: Manage stock levels, record purchases, and track usage.
+- **Expenses (`/expenses`)**: Record business expenses.
+- **Reports (`/reports`)**: Export your data to CSV files.

 ## Local Development

-To run this application on your local machine, you'll need to have [Node.js](https://nodejs.org/) (version 18 or higher) installed.
+To run this application on your local machine, you'll first need to download the project files.
+Then, make sure you have [Node.js](https://nodejs.org/) (version 18 or higher) installed.

 Follow these steps:

 1.  **Install Dependencies:**
-    Open your terminal, navigate to the project directory, and run the following command to install all the required packages:
+    Open your terminal, navigate to the project directory you downloaded, and run the following command to install all the required packages:
     ```bash
     npm install
     ```